dotnet/training-tutorials/content/csharp/getting-started/lesson-04.md

 ## Strings in C#

 Strings in C# are a built-in type, as well as a standard .NET type.
 The ``string`` keyword in C# is the same as the ``System.String`` type, and you can declare variables using either version without any impact on your program's behavior.
 When a string is instantiated in C#, a sequence of bytes in memory is allocated to it.
 This allocation cannot be modified after-the-fact; it can only be erased once the string is no longer in use by the program.
-To change a string, or to create a new string out of an one or more others, a new memory allocation is required.
+To change a string, or to create a new string out of one or more others, a new memory allocation is required.
 Because string values cannot be changed once they are created, strings are said to be *immutable*.
 This aspect of strings can have performance implications in your programs, so it's helpful to understand.

 ## Creating Strings